 Stress and Heart Disease

-Stress is not considered a direct factor for heart disease, but it can lead to body changes that affect your heart, leading to heart disease.
+Stress doesn’t directly cause heart disease but can lead to heart trouble.
 Stress can cause your blood pressure to rise and make your heart beat faster than it should, putting strain on the heart muscles as they work harder to push blood through your arteries.
 Constantly high levels of stress hormones can cause the buildup of plaque in your blood vessels, making it harder for blood to flow to your heart and causing heart tissue to die.
 This can lead to a heart attack.

 Stress can also trigger behaviors that increase your risk of heart disease.
 It may cause you to eat too much or not enough, consume unhealthy foods, smoke, drink alcohol, or participate in other risky behaviors.